 A system that has only 1 electron is the simplest atomic orbital, like a hydrogen atom.
-If an atom of other elements is ionised to a single electron, then it will also resemble the hydrogen.
+If an atom of other elements is ionised to a single electron, then it will also resemble hydrogen.
 The atomic orbitals, according to the Schrodinger equation for hydrogen-like elements, are eigenstates of the Hamiltonian operator.
 These can be measured analytically, which means that they are the product of exponential functions, trigonometric functions and polynomial series.

-An atomic orbital can be identified whether it is a hydrogen-like orbital or not by the 3 quantum numbers n, l and m which are electron energy, total angular momentum quantum number and magnetic moment respectively.
+An atomic orbital can be identified whether it is a hydrogen-like orbital or not by the 3 quantum numbers n, l, and m which are electron energy, total angular momentum quantum number, and magnetic moment respectively.

 The word Aufbau translates to “construct or build-up”.
 This principle shows the standard way in which electrons fill the atomic orbitals of atoms in the ground state.
 According to this electrons occupy the atomic orbitals as per the energy levels.
-The atomic orbitals with lower energy levels are filled before the orbitals of higher energy levels.
+The atomic orbitals with lower energy levels are filled before the orbitals with higher energy levels.

 The diagram below shows the sequence in which the atomic orbitals are filled.

 |The sequence of orbitals occupied by electrons|

 So, the order for arrangement of electrons is: